-- Unlearn your company’s terms and jargon and be conversant with what PMI uses for each activity, process or an artifact.
+- Unlearn your company’s terms, jargon and be conversant with what PMI uses for each activity, process or an artifact.
 This is where PMI’s Lexicon and the Glossary in PMBOK will come handy.
 Otherwise, you will unnecessarily make mistakes in the exam.

 - Understand that if PMI says operational definitions, they are referring to metrics and whether Gold plating is good or not!

-- The exam content outline indicates that around 31% of questions in the exam are from the Executing process group which has a total of 8 processes of the total 47 but you get 62 questions.
+- The exam content outline indicates that around 31% of questions in the exam are from the Executing process group which has a total of eight processes of the total 47 but you get 62 questions.

 - Now, compare this with planning which has 24 processes while you get only 24% or 48 questions.
-To motivate yourself, you may want to focus on the few processes of execution or initiating to start off in your PMP Exam Prep.
-But, a word of caution- you need to clear all five process groups to be a PMP!
+To motivate yourself, you may want to focus on the few processes of execution or initiating to start in your PMP Exam Prep.
+However, a word of caution- you need to clear all five process groups to be a PMP!

-- Don’t spend more than a minute on any question, however, interesting or tough it may seem.
+- Do not spend more than a minute on any question, however, interesting or tough it may seem.

 - Do select an answer and if needed, mark it for review before moving on.
 Since there is no negative marking, you have a 25% probability of getting it right.
 If you get this habit ingrained into your system, it will become automatic in the exam

 - When you are answering a mock test in your PMP Exam Prep, mark those questions that you were not confident when picking the answer.
 Because, even if it turns out right, you should know why it is correct.
 You cannot afford to take chances in the actual exam.